 Response 4:

 I appreciate your comment, which concerns readability and improved text flow.
 As a matter of writing style, we regard the section split and entitlement as an important overview of the paper itself, along with clear figures and tables.
-We are afraid that grouping text into fewer sections with frequent context switches within each section would incur in a lack of cohesion.
+We are afraid that merging text into fewer sections with frequent context switches within each section would incur a lack of cohesion.
 We see this issue is related to writing style rather than content.
-Please let us know if you have a different understanding.

 Comment 5: